denten-books/plain-text/3-format.md

 surrounding the authoritative version.
 To reproduce the text faithfully would mean to reproduce the world around it.
 We do not, however, as readers, usually care for the entirety of a text's physical attributes.
-Contingent stains or scratches in the manuscript or the authoritative edition are usually discarded in reproduction.
+Contingent stains or scratches in the manuscript, typos in the critical edition, printer error, pages inadvertently bound upside down, and other flaws are usually discarded in reproduction.
 They are not seen as meaningful for the understanding of text.

-Thus when we think of Shakespeare's *King Lear*, for example, whatever is meant by the "format" of the play belongs neither wholly to its physical medium (pixel or paper) nor to the ideational content of the work.
-Format, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
-We do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example, or the way lines break on the page.
-Some matters of format matter to us as readers (line breaks in poetry, for example), while others may not (font kerning, for example).
+When we think of a canonical text---Shakespeare's *King Lear*, for example---whatever is meant by the "format" of the play belongs neither wholly to its physical medium (pixel or paper) nor to the ideational content of the work.
+Format, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the patterns of stress and intonation of word spoken on stage.
+We do not quite know which of these elements belong to the content of the play and which are linked to the contingent material artifacts of the printing or staging
+process: the way the fonts look, for example, or the way lines break on the page.
+Some matters of format matter to readers (line breaks in poetry, for example), while others usually do not (font kerning, for example).
 The tradition of textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
 The transformation between ideas and things is always a fraught process, because whatever the theorist may believe about the dynamics of interpretation must be weighed against the material affordances of the specific textual witness.
-A word or comma omitted from text cannot ever become a part of its meaning making processes.
+A word or comma omitted from text, a forgotten line, cannot ever become a part of the meaning making processes.
 Format stands at the gates of hermeneutics.
 It is the ultimate arbiter of interpretation.

 [^ln3-remind]: See for example @shillingsburg_being_2006;
 @greetham_textual_1989.